SuperOfficeDocs/superoffice-docs/docs/database/tables/heading.md

 ---
-uid: table-heading
+uid: table-Heading
-title: heading table
+title: Heading table
 description: Heading items for all MDO lists, lists that are grouped and filtered. so.generated: true
 keywords:
   - "database"
   - "Heading"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# heading Table (58)
+# Heading Table (58)

 ## Fields